PyMesh/PyMesh/docs/installation.rst

 order to use the full power of Pymesh.
 PyMesh provides a thin wrapper to these libraries, and without them certain functionalities would be disabled.
-Most of these packages can be easily installed using package management softwares for your OS.
-A copy of these libraries are also included in the ``third_party`` direcgtory.
+Most of these packages can be easily installed using package management software for your OS.
+A copy of these libraries are also included in the ``third_party`` directory.

 * SparseHash_: is used to speed up hash grid.
 * CGAL_: is needed for self-intersection, convex hull, outer hull and boolean